Welcome To Thoughtnet: How AI-Powered Bots Are Reshaping Cyberwar

 This is the new normal for the threat landscape.
 Defenders must understand how these once-separate categories of cyber threats and narrative attacks combine into potent new risks.
 Thinking holistically and countering deception and automation across both domains will be vital to staying ahead of the curve.

-Good work has been done in recent years to categorize and taxonomize different techniques in the field of disinformation [See EU DisinfoLab’s FIMI].
-Many have argued that adherence to the cornerstone ATT&CK framework set forth by Mitre in 2013 is a suitable course of action by which cybersecurity and security professionals alike can understand disinformation.
-The DISARM framework has recently been employed to marry ATT&CK’s wide-ranging TTP classification with a disinformation-specific focus.
-However, classification, detection, and defense lag far behind offensive capabilities in disinformation.
+Good work has been done in recent years to categorize and taxonomize different techniques in the field of narrative attack [See EU DisinfoLab’s FIMI].
+Many have argued that adherence to the cornerstone ATT&CK framework set forth by Mitre in 2013 is a suitable course of action by which cybersecurity and security professionals alike can understand narrative attacks.
+The DISARM framework has recently been employed to marry ATT&CK’s wide-ranging TTP classification with a narrative attack-specific focus.
+However, classification, detection, and defense lag far behind offensive capabilities in narrative attacks.

 LEARN MORE: The Cyberattacks that Never Happened: Five Fake Security Breaches Devised by Cybercriminals